Szeckir/Szeckir/README.md

 # Hello, I am Thomaz Szeckir 🖐️
 ### About me
 - Computer Science student in the 3th semester at PUCRS 📖
+- Currently in a Computer Science Certificate at Full Sail University - FL
 - Development intern at Orpen 💻

 ### Daily Languages